KMArtwork/CSS-Notes/README.md

   height: auto;
 }
 ```
 In the example above, the .child divs will take up more width (300 pixels) than the container div allows (200 pixels).
-The .child divs will shrink to accommodate the containerâ€™s size.
+The .child divs will shrink to accommodate the container's size.

 ## justify-content